-Pythium blight first appears as small, sunken, circular patches up to 1 foot in diameter during hot, humid weather.
-Leaves within the patches are matted, orange or dark gray in color, and greasy in appearance.
+In cool-season turf, Pythium blight first appears as small, sunken, circular patches up to 1 foot in diameter during hot, humid weather.
+In warm-season turf such as bermudagrass putting greens, Pythium blight first appears as small black or purple spots that can expand into larger irregular areas, especially during prolonged periods of humid, rainy, and/or cloudy weather anytime of the year.
+These symptoms can easily be mistaken for leaf spot, so be certain you obtain an accurate diagnosis.
+Leaves within affected areas are matted, orange or dark gray in color, and greasy in appearance.
 Gray, cottony mycelium may be seen in the infected areas when the leaves are wet or humidity is high.
 The disease spreads rapidly along drainage patterns and can be tracked by equipment.
 This disease can cause widespread damage to a turf stand very quickly when conditions are favorable for development.

 bentgrass, bluegrasses, fescues, ryegrasses